ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 |};
 ```

-here, `oracledb:Varray` has two fields to set the type name and elements of the varray.
+Here, `oracledb:Varray` has two fields to set the type name and elements of the varray.
 In OracleDB, a `VARRAY` type can be created as follows.

 ```roomsql
 CREATE OR REPLACE TYPE CharArrayType AS VARRAY(6) OF VARCHAR(100);